Myuuiii/Myuuiii/README.md

 My name is Myuu and I am a full-stack developer from the Netherlands.

-💻 Currently employed outside of the IT field
+💻 Currently employed at XXXXX XXXXXX XXXXX

 🌱 I'm a student at XXXXXX for my Computer Science bachelors degree